-Another important part of the RSC's functions is to contribute to our World Services.
+Another important part of the RSC's function is to contribute to our World Services.
 Regional support in the nature of funds, ideas, and confidence is essential to the work of our World Services.
 Any excess funds which accumulate at the Regional Level should be contributed directly to our World Service Office.
 The RSC, itself has little need of monies; since it does not have any stationary facilities.
-Areas normally sponsor RSC meetings and arrange for securing a hall, preparing a luncheon, and providing coffee.
-Even when our RSC chooses to arrange these things themselves there should be no great expense since each GSR pays his own way, and these meetings only occur quarterly.
 Monies are needed for major activities, however these are ideally self-sustaining; with enough left over from one activity to secure the next.
 The RSC does, however, need money to operate; there are expenses.
 Large quantities of literature are often supplied to institutions and hospitals; most RSC's normally publish quarterly meeting directories; most Regions sponsor their delegates to the World Service Conference; and groups of any kind require miscellaneous funds for postage, stationery, supplies, and the like.
 Your RSC needs your support and the support of your group.

-Most of the suggestions, ideas and literature presented at the World Service Conference are initiated at the regional level.
+Most of the suggestions, ideas, and literature presented at the World Service Conference are initiated at the regional level.
 These are submitted in writing prior to the conference in order to be placed on the agenda.

 Like the ASC the RSC elects officers each year.
-They include a Chairman, Vice-Chairman, Secretary, and Treasurer.
-Their functions and responsibilities are identical with those of Area officers.
+They include a Chairman, Vice-Chairman, Secretary, and Treasurer, Their functions and responsibilities are identical with those of Area officers.
 The RSC also elects a Regional Service Delegate who speaks for his region at the World Service Conference.
 He is the counterpart of the GSR, and will be discussed more fully in the next section of this pamphlet.

-Both the Area and Regional Service Committees are autonomous just as the groups they serve.
+Both the Area and Regional Service Committees are autonomous just as the groups they serve are.
 The first thing a group of any kind must have, if it is to establish its identity, is a mailing address.
 Once they have this, the next thing to be done is to register with our World Service Office.
 A group or committee must be registered in order to be listed in our World Directory and in order to receive the information and support available from the WSO.
 The final thing that must be done when forming a group or committee is to set down some kind of framework within which to function.
 For our groups, this is usually a simple format which describes the type of meeting to be held and how to proceed in holding it.
-Our committees also need a format in order to keep their meetings orderly; however, in addition they need some kind of guidelines in order to maintain their service functions.
+Our committees also need a format in order to keep their meetings orderly, however, in addition they need some kind of guidelines in order to maintain their service functions.